paintparty/fireworks/README.md

 #### Joyride

 There is also an example of [VSCode + Joyride](https://github.com/paintparty/fireworks/blob/main/docs/editors/vscode/vscode.md) integration.
 This was created as a proof-of-concept prototype, ahead of the actual VSCode extension.
-The VSCode extension supercedes this, but the code might be worth looking at if you are curious about setting up a Joyride project.
+The VSCode extension supersedes this, but the code might be worth looking at if you are curious about setting up a Joyride project.

 A very special thanks to <a href="https://www.clojuriststogether.org/">Clojurists Together</a> for supporting this prototype during the [2025 Q3 funding cycle](https://www.clojuriststogether.org/news/q3-2025-funding-announcement/)</p>